techbone/expert-system-on-medical-diagnosis/README.md

 # Medical Diagnosis Expert System

-Welcome to the Medical Diagnosis Expert System!This system is designed to diagnose diseases based on user-input symptomss.
+Welcome to the Medical Diagnosis Expert System!This system is designed to diagnose diseases based on user-input symptoms.

 ## Overview